jeromekelleher/sc2ts/README.md

 ### Debug utilities

-The tree sequences files output during primary inference have a lot of debugging metadata, and there are some developer tools for inspecting this in the ``sc2ts.debug`` package.
+The tree sequence files output during primary inference have a lot of debugging metadata, and there are some developer tools for inspecting this in the ``sc2ts.debug`` package.
 In particular, the ``ArgInfo`` class has a lot of useful utilities designed to be used in a Jupyter